ACI Border Gateways

 Endpoint Security Groups

 Endpoint Security Groups (ESGs) are a network security component in Cisco ACI.
-An ESG is a security construct that has certain match criteria to define which endpoint belongs to the ESG, and uses contracts or policies to define the security criteria.
-This match criteria is called the ESG selectors that are based on attributes.
+It is a logical entity that contains a collection of physical or virtual network endpoints.
+An ESG is a security construct that has certain match criteria to define which endpoint belongs to the ESG and uses contracts or policies to define the security criteria.
+The administrator uses a contract to select the types of traffic that can pass between ESGs, including the protocols and ports that are allowed.

 Contracts

 Contracts are the Cisco ACI equivalent of access control lists (ACLs).
-Endpoint Security Groups (ESG)s can only communicate with other ESGs according to the contract rules.
+Endpoint Security Groups (ESGs) can only communicate with other ESGs according to the contract rules.
 You can use a contract to select the types of traffic that can pass between ESGs, including the protocols and ports allowed.
 An ESG can be a provider, consumer, or both provider and consumer of a contract, and can consume multiple contracts simultaneously.
 ESGs can also be part of a preferred group so that multiple ESGs can talk freely with other ESGs that are part of the preferred group.

 For more information on the existing selectors that are available on Cisco APIC, refer to Endpoint Security Groups section of the Cisco APIC Security Configuration Guide, Release 6.1(x).

-• VXLAN Stretched Bridge Domain Selectors
+VXLAN Stretched Bridge Domain Selectors

 See VXLAN Stretched Bridge Domain Selector for more information.